kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

    #end
    !
 ```
-The last piece of the puzzle would be to programatically determine where the ports were configured for the various tasks and devices.
-To accomplish this we can again resort to logic.
-Now to start with we need to account for whether a switch is PoE capable or not so lets add some magic.
+The last puzzle piece would be to programmatically determine where the ports were configured for the various tasks and devices.
+To accomplish this, we can again resort to logic.
+First, we need to account for whether a switch is PoE capable or not, so let's add some magic.

 ```
    ##Stack information variables